SURGroup/UQpy/docs/source/sampling/stratified_sampling.rst

 where :math:`V_{i}\le 1` is the volume of stratum :math:`i` in the unit hypercube (i.e. the probability that a random sample will fall in stratum :math:`i`) and :math:`N_{i}` is the number of samples drawn from stratum :math:`i`.

+StratifiedSampling Class
+^^^^^^^^^^^^^^^^^^^^^^^^

+The :class:`.TrueStratifiedSampling` class is the parent class for stratified sampling.
+The various :class:`.TrueStratifiedSampling` classes generate random samples from a specified probability distribution(s) using stratified sampling with strata specified by an object of one of the :class:`.Strata` classes.

+The :class:`.StratifiedSampling` class is imported using the following command:

+>>> from UQpy.sampling.stratified_sampling.refinement.StratifiedSampling import StratifiedSampling

+Methods
+""""""""""""""""""""""""
+.. autoclass:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling
+    :members: transform_samples, run

+Attributes
+"""""""""""
+.. autoattribute:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling.weights
+.. autoattribute:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling.samples
+.. autoattribute:: UQpy.sampling.stratified_sampling.TrueStratifiedSampling.samplesU01

 :py:mod:`UQpy` supports several stratified sampling variations that vary from conventional stratified sampling designs to advanced gradient informed methods for adaptive stratified sampling.
 These class structures facilitate a highly flexible and varied range of stratified